HexHive/libfuzz/docs/AddNewTarget.md

 - `TIMEOUT` -- campaign length, accepts minutes [m], seconds [s], hours [h]
 - `DRIVER` -- the actual driver to fuzz, if omitted compile/fuzz all drivres (equivalent to `DRIVER=*`)

+The script additionally creates a `crashes` folder for the, guess what, crashes!

 For more info refer to [here](FuzzingDrivers.md).